 Companion site to the MLA Handbook that features guidelines on formatting a research paper, sample papers in MLA style, a chapter on plagiarism and academic dishonesty republished from the handbook, resources for teaching, regularly updated tips on writing, and an FAQ by the MLA’s editors.
 Designed as a supplement to the handbook, it covers aspects of writing not addressed in depth in the book.
 Does not contain full text of the handbook.
 Consult print format.

 The Internet Archive, a 501(c)(3) non-profit, is building a digital library of Internet sites and other cultural artifacts in digital form.
-A rich core collection of archival movies uploaded by users which range from classic full-length films, to daily alternative news broadcasts, to cartoons and concerts.
+A rich core collection of archival movies which range from classic full-length films, to daily alternative news broadcasts, to cartoons and concerts.
 Many of these videos are available for free download.

 Provides a suite of online audio recordings to support the teaching of American musical traditions including country, folk, jazz, bluegrass, western, old time, American Indian, blues, gospel, R&B and more.